teambit/docs/docs/workspace/cascading-rules.md

 ### Selecting all components

-To select all components in the workspace use the asterisk (`*`) sign.
+To select all components in the workspace use the `*` wildcard.
 This is especially useful when configuring extensions that can only be used inside the `variants` field (for example, the different environments).
 For example:

 ```json
 "teambit.workspace/variants": {
     "*": {